-Jet Boat rides will have you whizzing, speeding and 360 degree spinning at speeds of 80 km/hr – the ultimate option if you are looking for an adrenalin rush along with a scenic ride through New Zealand’s stunning lakes.
+There are plently of Jetboat Rides availabel in New Zealand that will have you 360 degreee spinning and whizzing at speeds of up to 80 km/hr – the scary option if you are looking for an adrenalin rush along with a scenic ride through New Zealand’s stunning lakes.
 Our favs: Auckland, Taupo & Queenstown.

-Jump into a gigantic inflatable ball and roll down a hill.
+Jump into a HUGE inflatable ball and roll down a hill.
 Sound like a great idea?
-Zorb is a must!
-Zorb is available in Rotorua, New Zealand’s north island.
-There are 3 options: ZORBIT (a dry ride option), ZYDRO (our fav option – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).
+Zorb is available in Rotorua in the north island of New Zealand.
+Choose from: ZORBIT (a dry ride option), ZYDRO (one of our favs – add water to the mix) & ZURF (grab a boogie board and attempt to surf your way down).

 10. WHITE WATER RAFTING IN ROTORUA

-Rotorua is one of the craziest places in New Zealand to White Water Raft down some pretty epic rapids!
+Rotorua is one of the most popular places in New Zealand to White Water Raft down some pretty epic rapids!
 Kaitiaki Adventures offer half day adventures along Kaituna River - home to the world's largest commercially rafted vertical rapid - 7m Tutea Falls!
-Not only is this a scary (and safe) experience - but is actually very cultural!
-The guides kick off the experience with a welcome song to the spirits of Kaituna - a must do!
+Not only is this a thrilling experience - but very cultural.
+The guides kick off the experience with a Maori welcome song before you journey your way through the raging rapids.
 Tours can be booked from the Base Rotorua.

 11. SHOTOVER CANYON SWING

 Do not underestimate the scare factor of the swing!
-Queenstown’s Canyon Swing is the world’s highest cliff jump and is an experience like no other.
+Queenstown’s Canyon Swing is comparable to a Bungy Jump (if not scarier) and is the world’s highest cliff jump.
 You can choose your freefall (The Chair, Backwards, off a Slide – just to name a few)!
 The 200m swing will have you freefalling for 60 metres.

 12. WAITOMO CAVES

-The Waitomo Cave system in New Zealand’s north island is home to the Glow Worm and an adventure playground for adults!
-There are many ways to explore the caves: Abseil or Tube your way through the underground tunnels and rivers.
+The Waitomo Cave system in the north island of New Zealand is home to the famous NZ Glow Worm and an adventure playground for adults!
+Our favourite way to explore the cave is Abseil or Tube your way through the underground tunnels and rivers.
 Don’t forget to look up – the glowing worms will resemble a million fairy lights!

 13. ZIPTREK ECOTOURS

-This is one of our favourite Queenstown activities.
-The adventure begins at the very top of the Queenstown Skyline Gondola.
-You will Ziptrek your way from tree to tree to the very bottom.
-Along the way your guides will educate you on Maori culture, local history and the significance of the surrounding environment.
-So much fun!
+One of our favourite Queenstown activities.
+The tour begins at the top of the Queenstown Skyline Gondola.
+You will Ziptrek your way from tree to tree to the very bottom of the mountain.
+Your guides will educate you on Maori culture, local history and the significance of the surrounding environment along the way.
+FUN!

-What is a Luge you ask?
-Easy!
-A Luge is kind of like a toboggan – but for dry tracks!
-You will find the Luge at Skyline Rotorua & Skyline Queenstown.
+Many people ask us "what is a luge?"
+It's kind of like a toboggan – but for dry tracks!
+The Luge is located at the very top of Skyline Rotorua & Skyline Queenstown.
 Jump in and speed along the array of tracks that offer unforgettable views.

 15. MOUNTAIN BIKING

-New Zealand is continuing to grow their already popular Mountain Bike Trails.
-Whether you are into Downhill, Freestyle or something a little more cruisy – bike is one of the best ways to explore New Zealand.
-No matter where in New Zealand you venture, you are bound to find Mountain Biking close by.
-Our favourite locations: Rotorua, Taupo & Queenstown.
+New Zealand has become one of the most popular destinations for Mountain Biking.
+Whether you are into Downhill, Freestyle or something a little more easy – bike is one of the best ways to explore NZ.
+No matter where in New Zealand you roam, you are likely to find Mountain Biking close by.
+Our favourite locations: Taupo, Rotorua & Queenstown.